barakbarlevi/RT-Ballistic-Analyzer/README.md

 Minimize the terminal window to ensure that Google Earth is fully visible.
 ###### 2. Start Earth, navigate to the launch point site
 If you want to avoid openning a new terminal, just launch Google Earth and drag `MOJO/Primary_Controller.kml` into it.
-This can be done from the command line as well:\
+This can be done from an available terminal as well:\
 `google-earth-pro "$(readlink -f MOJO/Primary_Controller.kml)"`\
 The application opens a pop-up tip window upon startup, which may prevent automatic navigation and camera positioning from the command line.
 I haven’t found a workaround that simplifies this better than just manually closing the window and navigating.